Nasif-Imtiaj/CGM-PROJECT/Project Description.md

 <h2>Built in functions used</h2>

+ellipse(int x, int y, int start_angle, int end_angle, int x_radius, int y_radius) : In this function x, y is the location of the ellipse. x_radius and y_radius decide the radius of form x and y, start_angle is the starting point of angle and end_angle is the ending point of angle.
+The value of angle can vary from 0 to 360 degree.

 setfillstyle(int pattern, int color) : Is used to set the current fill pattern and fill color.

 floodfill(int x, int y, int border_color) : Is used to fill an enclosed area.